Implementing test strategies

 • --assert-bytes-read-increase-percentage -1: If you expect the API Endpoint bytes read to increase more than 25% from the current version

 • --assert-max-time: If you expect the API Endpoint execution time to vary but you don't want to assert the increase in time up to a certain threshold.
-For instance, if you want to allow your Endpoints to respond in up to 1s and you don't want to assert any increase in time percentage use --assert-max-time 1.
+For instance, if you want to allow your API Endpoints to respond in up to 1s and you don't want to assert any increase in time percentage use --assert-max-time 1.
 By default is 0.3s.

 These flags will be applied to ALL the regression tests and are advised to be used for one-time breaking changes.